 Generally, joint and several liability applies to all joint returns.
-This means that both you and your spouse (or former spouse) are liable for any underpayment of tax plus any understatement of tax that may become due later.
+This means that both you and your spouse or former spouse are jointly and individually responsible for any underpayment of tax plus any understatement of tax that may become due later.
 This is true even if a divorce decree states that your former spouse will be responsible for any amounts due on previously filed joint returns.